- Clean, modern lines

 - All-wheel drive only with V-6

-From 2015 Dodge Charger SE and SXT V-6 models, up to the outrageous, exotic-level Charger SRT Hellcat, this is a lineup that delivers as much performance as you expect—and in most cases, even more than you'd expect, given the level of comfort and day-to-day usability of these four-door sedans.
+From the 2016 Dodge Charger SE and SXT V-6 models, up to the outrageous, exotic-level Charger SRT Hellcat, this is a lineup that delivers even more performance than you'd expect given the level of comfort and day-to-day usability of these four-door sedans.

 The king of the lineup is the Charger SRT Hellcat.
 It has the same 707-horsepower supercharged 6.2-liter V-8 as the Challenger SRT Hellcat, but it accelerates even quicker than the Challenger Hellcat (0 to 60 mph in just 3.7 seconds, officially).
 And its top speed is a holy-rolling 204 mph.

-With the eight-speed automatic, we've found the V-6 models to be very responsive, and really all that you'd need for keeping ahead of traffic, provided you're not going to miss having a V-8 under the hood.
-Now that V-8 models also have the eight-speed automatic, there's plenty of opportunity for more relaxed mid-throttle passing without having the V-8 belt out its full song to law enforcement.
+We've found the V-6 models to be very responsive with the Charger's standard 8-speed automatic transmission.
+In fact, the V-6 is really all that you'd need for keeping ahead of traffic, provided you're not going to miss having a V-8 under the hood.
+With any V-8, the 8-speed also allows for relaxed mid-throttle passing without having the engine belt out its full song to law enforcement.

-Across the lineup—all except for the Hellcat—the Charger dumps its electromechanical power steering system for 2015, in favor of an electric power steering system, but thankfully it's nothing to fear; the new system tracks with the same reassuring on-center feel that we've appreciated in the past, and it now feels better weighted off-center.
+Across the lineup—all except for the Hellcat—the Charger has electric power steering.
+Thankfully, that's nothing to fear, as the steering tracks with a reassuring on-center feel and feels well weighted off-center.